Exercise Ball as Office Chair?

 But it’s not an office chair.

-SHOULD YOU USE A BALANCE BALL IN THE OFFICE AT ALL?
+SHOULD YOU USE AN EXERCISE BALL IN THE OFFICE AT ALL?

-1. If you’re not struggling with any kind of joint or muscle injury, a balance ball, exercise ball or fit ball (as far as names go, take your pick) may prove itself as a time-saving way to work your core during the day.
+1. If you’re not struggling with any kind of joint or muscle injury, an exercise or yoga ball may prove itself a time-efficient way to develop core and trunk muscles during your designated work break times.
+(Specifics at the end of this post.)

-This is one big reason why using the balance ball as an office chair is not necessarily safe if you deal with pain, injury or other medical condition.
+This is one big reason why using an exercise ball as an office chair is not necessarily safe if you deal with pain, injury or other medical conditions.

 GOOD DESK POSTURE THROUGH DYNAMIC STABILITY

-You may find that your biggest challenge when sitting on a balance ball is controlling the thing.
+In this case, you may find your biggest challenge when sitting on a exercise ball is controlling the thing.

 This is good!

-The circular nature of the ball may tempt you into movement, but your job, in this case, is to use your muscles to keep your trunk upright and stationary, and thereby fast-tracking your core strength and improved posture.
+The circular nature of the ball may tempt you into movement, but your job is to use your muscles to keep the trunk upright and in good alignment, thereby fast-tracking core strength and improved posture development.

 5 EVIDENCE BASED TIPS FOR USING A BALANCE BALL IN THE OFFICE